noizu-labs/advanced_elixir_scaffolding/README.md

 ## Calling Context

-The Noizu.Scaffolding.CallingContext structure is used to pass information about API or related requests through out the system so that it is possible to confirm that a given caller is authorized to make changes, log who the caller was, apply global options to the request (such as expanding refs where found), and pass along a request token to allow admins to easily collate requests across systems.
+The Noizu.AdvancedScaffolding.CallingContext structure is used to pass information about API or related requests through out the system so that it is possible to confirm that a given caller is authorized to make changes, log who the caller was, apply global options to the request (such as expanding refs where found), and pass along a request token to allow admins to easily collate requests across systems.

 ```